-Ship in a Bottle".
+- "Ship in a Bottle".
 Data realizes that the ship is a holodeck program because Geordi is left-handed in the program, but right-handed in real life.
 Humorously, Barclay actually says "There must have been a glitch in the matrix [diodes]." when he first began investigating the Holmes holoprogram.

 - "Future Imperfect".
 Commander Riker is trapped inside a Lotus-Eater Machine.
 First the problems are small, but as he begins to realize more and more things are out of place, he is moved to the "real" world, but the setting has simply changed to a new illusion.
-It takes him not nearly as long to realize something's still off.
+He quickly realizes something's still off.

 - "Parallels" employs a similar premise.
 Worf begins to notice that small details are off from how he remembered them — the placement of decorations, the positions where people are standing, and crew members' clothing.
 As the episode progresses, the differences are magnified to the extent that Picard was killed at Wolf-359, Riker is captain of the Enterprise, and Worf has married Counselor Troi and had two children with her.
 Rather than being trapped in a Lotus-Eater Machine, it turns out that Worf is shifting through increasingly divergent parallel universes.

 - In the Star Trek: Deep Space Nine episode "Inquisition", Dr. Bashir also realizes that he's in a hologram when "O'Brien" doesn't correctly know how he injured his arm.
 From this, he realizes that Sloan from Section 31 is playing tricks on him.
-In another episode, he realizes that he hasn't left Sloan's mind after having entered it with O'Brien after noticing that a book he was reading cuts off at the point where he stopped; the simulation couldn't progress beyond the limits of Bashir's knowledge.
+In another episode, Extreme Measures, he realizes that he hasn't left Sloan's mind after having entered it with O'Brien after noticing that a book he was reading cuts off at the point where he stopped; the simulation couldn't progress beyond the limits of Bashir's knowledge.